 Allan Wilson Consultant

-Allan is a partner and leads the Cardiff Litigation and Dispute Resolution Team and the contentious procurement capability across Blake Morgan.
-He has extensive experience of advising public sector clients, including Government departments and Welsh Ministers, NHS England and the Health Boards in Wales, local authorities, Trust Ports and Housing Associations, particularly in relation to judicial review and procurement challenges and private sector clients on a wide range of commercial and corporate disputes.
+Allan is a partner and leads the Cardiff Litigation and Dispute Resolution team as well as the contentious procurement capability across Blake Morgan.
+He has extensive experience of advising public sector clients, including Government departments and Welsh Ministers, NHS England and the Health Boards in Wales, local authorities, Trust Ports and Housing Associations, particularly in relation to judicial review and procurement challenges.

 Allan is a qualified Mediator and is a member of the Legal Practice Course Advisory Board at Cardiff University, as well as an external examiner for Cardiff University’s Expert Witness Accreditation Scheme.